What to look for on an egg label

 - Mixed grade – a selection of different sized eggs

-Eggs should also be labelled with a best-before date.
+A best-before date for eggs is compulsory, as mentioned above.
 Eggs refrigerated after purchase, at 4C or below, can be safely used up to the best-before date (around 35 days from being laid there will be little or no change in the egg quality) and after this date are recommended for use in baking.